rudra-iitm/cups-rock/README.md

     ```sh
     sudo docker exec cups cat /etc/cups/cups-credentials
     ```
+- `CUPS_PORT` is an optional flag used to start CUPS on a specified port.
+If not provided, it will start on the default port 631.
+- **The container must be started in `--network host` mode** to allow the CUPS instance inside the container to access and discover local printers running on the host system.

 ### Accessing the CUPS Web Interface
-- The CUPS web interface can be accessed at `http://localhost:<port>` to manage printers and check job statuses.
+- The CUPS web interface can be accessed at `http://localhost:CUPS_PORT` to manage printers and check job statuses.

 ## CUPS Commands
 To use use the cups's command line utilities acting on the CUPS image, proceed the commands with following format: